URA launches tender for Irwell Bank Road residential site

 The site is also within walking distance of the future Great World City MRT Station.

-According to the SRX real estate portal, nearby freehold condo The Cosmopolitan's last transacted sale in June was at a price of S$2,341 per square foot.
+According to the SRX real estate portal, nearby freehold condo The Cosmopolitan's last transacted sale in June was at a price of S$2,341 per square foot (psf).

 The Irwell Bank Road site was launched under the confirmed list of the government land sales (GLS) programme for the second half of 2019.